 Instructions

 - Cook potatoes: Add 2 ½ quarts of COLD water to a large saucepan or pot.
 Add potatoes and bring the water to a gentle boil over high heat (SEE NOTE).
-Add in 2 tablespoons of salt, all of the sugar and 2 tablespoons of vinegar.
-Reduce heat to maintain a simmer and cook, stirring occasionally, until the potatoes are fork tender, about 10-12 minutes.
-Drain the potatoes in a colander and transfer to a large mixing bowl.
+Once boiling, add 2 tablespoons of salt, all of the sugar, and 2 tablespoons of vinegar to the water.
+Then immediately reduce the heat to maintain a simmer.
+Cook the potatoes, stirring occasionally, until they're fork tender, about 10-12 minutes.
+Remove the pot from the heat, drain the potatoes in a colander, and transfer the warm potatoes to a large mixing bowl.

-- While the potatoes are cooking, make the dressing: In a small bowl, whisk together the oil, garlic, remaining 2 tablespoons of vinegar, Dijon, crushed red pepper flakes and a generous pinch of sugar.
+- While the potatoes are cooking, make the dressing: In a small bowl, whisk together the oil, garlic, remaining 2 tablespoons of vinegar, Dijon, and crushed red pepper flakes, along with a generous pinch of sugar.
 Season with 3/4 teaspoon of kosher salt and ¼ teaspoon ground black pepper.
-Whisk until fully combined.
-Add in the parsley, dill and cilantro.
+Then, whisk until all the ingredients are emulsified and fully combined.
+Add in the fresh parsley, dill, and cilantro.
 Stir until combined.
-Set aside.
+Taste the herb vinaigrette dressing and adjust to suit your personal taste before setting aside.

 Notes